- Bachelor’s degree or higher, preferably in the sciences

 Build a Successful Career

-Tailored to meet your needs, Midwestern University’s online Master of Public Health (M.P.H.) program offers a flexible format designed to be completed either as a dual degree paired with a healthcare professional degree program or as a stand-alone 2-year degree (the stand-alone option will be available for 2022 enrollment).
+Tailored to meet your needs, Midwestern University’s online Master of Public Health (M.P.H.) program offers a flexible format designed to be completed as a dual degree paired with a healthcare professional degree.
 Whether your goal is to pursue a career in public health, apply population-based health concepts to your healthcare practice, or develop as a healthcare leader, Midwestern’s M.P.H. program provides you with a wide range of courses and applied public health experiences to help build your future.
 This program is available to students on both our Arizona and Illinois campuses as a dual degree program.